 We’re careful to ensure we can fully support any claims we make.
 We first introduced our Unilever Nutrition and Health Claims Framework in 2005, providing guidance for nutrition and health claims on our products.
 Today, this framework ensures a solid scientific and legal basis for our claims, ensuring they are credible, compelling, differentiating and comply with regulatory requirements.

 Our Claims Substantiation Committee provides governance, ensuring that the nutrition and health claims we make are underpinned by sound science.
-We use our Highest Nutritional Standards as guidance for nutrition and health claims and, if local regulations or voluntary industry standards are stricter than our Unilever Standards for nutrients of concern, we follow the stricter standard for any claims.
-Our global explains more.
+We use our Highest Nutritional Standards, which are aligned with WHO recommendations, as guidance for nutrition and health claims and, if local regulations or voluntary industry standards are stricter than our Unilever Standards for nutrients to limit, we follow the stricter standard for any claims.
+Our global position on claims explains more.

 We’re also committed to promoting healthy diets by marketing and advertising our nutritious products responsibly.
-We’re guided by our General Marketing Principles and our Principles on Responsible Food & Beverage Marketing to Children, details our approach.
+We’re guided by our General Marketing Principles and our Principles on Responsible Food & Beverage Marketing to Children.
+Advertising and Marketing details our approach.

 We support the implementation of front-of-pack labels.

-To make sure we maintain our high standards, and that everything we do is based on leading-edge scientific evidence, it’s essential that we have a strong system of governance in place. sets out how we do this.
+To make sure we maintain our high standards, and that everything we do is based on leading-edge scientific evidence, it’s essential that we have a strong system of governance in place.
+Governance in nutrition (PDF 58.44 KB) sets out how we do this.

-structures and clear lines of accountability ensure we deliver our Future Foods commitments.
-When we consider acquiring new brands, such as Horlicks for example, we look at the fit of the portfolio against our nutrition standards.
+Strong governance structures and clear lines of accountability ensure we deliver our Future Foods commitments.
+When we consider acquiring new brands, such as Horlicks, we look at the fit of the portfolio against our nutrition standards.

 We also draw on insights from external experts to challenge our thinking.
-For example, we asked external experts for their opinions on our Positive Nutrition Standards and the new (USNC) which will replace our current Highest Nutritional Standards (HNS) from 2023.
+For example, we asked external experts for their opinions on our Positive Nutrition Standards and the new Unilever Science-based Nutrition Criteria (USNC), which will replace our current Highest Nutritional Standards (HNS) from 2023.

 We’ve modelled our new criteria against dietary surveys in five of our major markets.
-We’ve of this modelling in a scientific journal, which show potential public health impact in all of them.
+We’ve published the results of this modelling in a scientific journal, which show potential public health impacts in all of them.
 We continue to set product-specific standards, taking into account the role of the product, and we’re pleased that these were well received as they incentivise further reformulation.
 These external experts also complimented us on our leadership in product improvement.